JarnoMets/OTA_Research/README.md

 ## 1.1.
 Plan

-  - Find the specific goal and constraints of the needed software.
   - Look within Verhaert for implementations already in use.
   - Scour the internet for existing solutions
   - Get a solution to work in a prototype
+  - Compare the solutions to one another
   - Refine the prototype to a complete demonstration
   - Document the entire process (Will be done throughout the entire project)